antofic/GraphCodable/Docs/UserGuide.md

  ╰───╯   ╰───╯
 ```

-Using Codable, after dearchiving we get:
+Using Codable, after decoding we get:

 ```
          ╭───╮